varjakm/Andmetehnika_projekt/README.md

 We derived data from The World Bank publicly available repository: https://data.worldbank.org/
-There are one can chose data that is available for a sepcific country or focus on a particular indicator We chose indicators: https://data.worldbank.org/indicator
+One can choose data that is available for a sepcific country or focus on a particular indicator We chose indicators: https://data.worldbank.org/indicator